 Not everyone has that experience.
 And sadly, many people have experienced discrimination against women coming at them through their churches.
 That damage may have happened years ago, in churches that no longer resemble the ones we have now--but the damage is done, for those people.

 We know that the world can change very quickly, and God calls us to be part of the movement to change the world in ways that are better for all--and particularly for the vulnerable and powerless.
 We have made great progress on that front.
 But there is still more to do.

 So, today, let us get started.
-And let us pray for all who are with us on the journey.
+And let us pray for all who are with us on the journey:

 feeling the feelings…